Citipati: Feeding mechanics

-A 2022 study of the bite force of Citipati and comparisons with other oviraptorosaurs such as Incisivosaurus, Khaan, and Conchoraptor suggests that Citipati had a very strong bite force.
-The moderate jaw gape seen in oviraptorosaurs is indicative of herbivory in the majority of the group, but it is clear they were likely feeding on much tougher vegetation than other herbivorous theropods in their environment, such as ornithomimosaurs and therizinosaurs were able to.
+A 2022 study of the bite force of Citipati and comparisons with other oviraptorosaurs such as Incisivosaurus, Khaan, and Conchoraptor suggests that Citipati had a very strong bite force, scored between 349.3 N and 499.0 N. The moderate jaw gape seen in oviraptorosaurs is indicative of herbivory in the majority of the group, but it is clear they were likely feeding on much tougher vegetation than other herbivorous theropods in their environment, such as ornithomimosaurs and therizinosaurs were able to.
 The examinations suggest oviraptorosaurs may have been powerful-biting generalists or specialists that partook of niche partitioning both in body size and jaw function.
 Of the oviraptorids examined in this study, Citipati had one of the most powerful bites, but its biting mechanics were unique among the oviraptorosaurs investigated.

 Reproduction

 The embryo-bearing egg was otherwise identical to other oviraptorid eggs in shell structure and was found in an isolated nest, again arranged in a circular pattern.
-Two skulls belonging to very young or embryonic Byronosaurus were found associated with the same nest as the first Citipati embryo.
+Two skulls (IGM 100/972 and IGM 100/974) that might belong to very young or embryonic Byronosaurus were found associated with the same nest as the first Citipati embryo.
 It is possible that these tiny troodontids were preyed upon by the Citipati to feed its nest.
 Alternately, Mark Norell suggested that the juvenile troodonts were raiding the Citipati nest, or even that an adult Byronosaurus had laid eggs in a Citipati nest as an act of nest parasitism.
+However, Norell later informally suggested that these skulls were likely washed from one nest to another, and other researchers have stated that the skulls probably do not belong to Byronosaurus based on the differences in morphology.

 Although fossilized dinosaur eggs are rare, Citipati eggs and oviraptorid eggs in general, are relatively well known.
 Along with the two known nesting specimens, dozens of isolated oviraptorid nests have been uncovered in the Gobi Desert.
 Citipati eggs are elongatoolithid, which are shaped like elongated ovals and resemble the eggs of ratites in texture and shell structure.
 In the nest, Citipati eggs are typically arranged in concentric circles of up to three layers, and a complete clutch may have consisted of as many of 22 eggs.
 The eggs of Citipati are the largest known definitive oviraptorid eggs, at 18 cm.
 In contrast, eggs associated with Oviraptor are only up to 14 cm long.